LAStools/LAStools/bin/lasinfo_README.md

 -week_to_adjusted [n]               : converts time stamps from GPS week [n] to Adjusted Standard GPS

 ### Basics
+-cores [n]: process multiple inputs on [n] cores in parallel
 -cpu64    : start 64 bit executable (instead of default 32 bit executable)
 -fail     : fail if license expired or invalid
 -gui      : start with files loaded into GUI
 -h        : print help output
 -quiet    : nothing reported in console
 -v        : verbose output (print extra information)
 -version  : reports this tool's version number
 -wait     : wait for <ENTER> in the console at end of process

 ## Module arguments